junction-labs/wineinfo/demo/04_ring_hash.md

 # Ring Hash

-Junction implements a consistent hashing algorithm called RingHash, allowing you to consistently send traffic to the same place as you scale up and down.
+Junction implements a consistent hashing algorithm called RingHash, allowing you to consistently send a shard of traffic to the same pod as you scale up and down.

 To enable this demo, reconfigure Kubernetes with:
 ```bash